awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-guardduty-detector-featureconfigurations.md

 # AWS::GuardDuty::Detector FeatureConfigurations<a name="aws-properties-guardduty-detector-featureconfigurations"></a>

 Describes the configuration for a feature\.

-Make sure you use either `dataSources` or `Features`, and not both\.
+Although the `Required` field associated with the following properties specifies `No`, if you provide information for `Name`, you will need to provide the information for `Status` too\.
+For information about the available feature configurations, see [DetectorFeatureConfiguration](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_DetectorFeatureConfiguration.html)\.

 ## Syntax<a name="aws-properties-guardduty-detector-featureconfigurations-syntax"></a>